eloygplaza/task-app/README.md

 Task App created with Vue, Bulma CSS, Pinia/Pinia Persist.

-The app it's connected to Supabase to save and retrievedata about the registeres users and their tasks.
+The app it's connected to Supabase to save and retrieve data about the registered users and their tasks.

-When you login/register, you can add, edit, mark as done and delete task at your will.
+When you login/register, you can add, edit, mark as done and delete a task at your will.

 Maybe some bonus will be added in the future.